yu-org/yu/README.md

 ```

 [Poa Tripod](https://github.com/yu-org/yu/blob/master/apps/poa/poa.go)
-**Consensus Tripod is necessary for a blockchain, so you have to choose one consensus algorithm at least.**
+**Consensus Tripod is necessary for a blockchain, so you have to choose or implement one consensus algorithm.**
 `Poa Tripod` implements a Proof of Authority consensus algorithm.
 For detailed implementation and usage information, see the [PoA README](apps/poa/README.md).

 Finally set `Asset Tripod`, `Poa Tripod` into `land` in `main function`.